There are a LOT of small business websites out there that are built for entirely the wrong purpose. Is yours one of them?

 More and more companies are featuring video on their homepage, and there are good reasons for that.
 Video entertains and engages website visitors, keeping them on your site longer.
 There is evidence that it will improve your SEO.
 Video tends to be shared more than text and it can vastly increase your lead conversion when used correctly.

 A call to action (CTA) is an image or text that invites a website visitor to take a specific action, like requesting a consultation, downloading some content, or joining a mailing list.
 CTAs provide the opportunity for visitors who are ready to take the next step to make that move.
 Because there are many different steps in the customer journey, it’s important to have multiple CTAs on a scrolling home page and throughout your website.

 More and more website traffic is coming from mobile devices.
 It’s a given today that a website should be designed to be mobile-first instead of simply responsive to mobile.
 This means making sure content is readable, phone numbers are clickable, images should be mobile-friendly.

 If you’ve ever visited a website and saw the “not secure” notice in your web browser next to the URL, you’re seeing a site that is not https (this is a higher level of encryption).
 The fact that Google is doing this is a clear signal that they want websites to migrate to this level of security and all websites should be making this move.

 Check the speed of your website using a tool like GTmetrix.
 If your page load speed is higher than 4 or 5 seconds, you are very likely losing a lot of potential visitors who won’t wait for slower websites to load.
 A few of the likely suspects to slow down a website include a sub-par hosting service, large images, older WordPress themes, certain plugins, and no caching.

 Ready to make some changes on your website?
-Download the Must Have Elements of a Marketing Website Checklist.
+Download our free Website Essentials Pack today.